 Students, who violate RCSA rules, or State laws related to these offenses, will be suspended and/or recommended to the Duval County School Board for placement to alternative school or expulsion from school.
-Violators of state laws will also be reported to police and may be arrested. <a href="These rules apply to all students at school or school-sponsored activities, including field trips and on buses, athletic fields, stadiums, parking lots, official school bus stops, and other sites used for school-sponsored activities. required for any Level 3 infraction.
+Violators of state laws will also be reported to police and may be arrested. <a href="These rules apply to all students at school or school-sponsored activities, including field trips and on buses, athletic fields, stadiums, parking lots, official school bus stops, and other sites used for school-sponsored activities.
+Infraction.

-3.00 Alcohol Possession, purchase, or use of alcoholic beverages: Use means the person is caught in the act of using, admits to use or is discovered to have used in the course of an investigation.
+3.00 Alcohol Possession, Purchase, or Use of Alcoholic Beverages: Use means the person is caught in the act of using, admits to use or is discovered to have used in the course of an investigation.